viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 ```

 After that, we wait in a while loop for the AXI DMA to finish the data transfer.
-Please note that there is no way to get information about how much data the AXI DMA actually transferred.
-That's why we need the [stream_tlaster.v](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/blob/main/sources/HDL/stream_tlaster.v) module to have the ultimate control over the AXI-Stream data flow.
 After the AXI DMA transfer finishes, we must invalidate the memory region of the `DataBuffer` in the data cache.

 ```c++